-Update September 10, 2018- The mermaid was donated to the Surrey Memorial NICU to be given as a gift to an older sister of a NICU baby.
-Our neighbours in the NICU had a little girl when they were in the hospital.
+Update September 10, 2018- The mermaid was donated to the Surrey Memorial NICU to give as a gift to an older sister of a NICU baby.
+Our neighbours in the NICU when Lily was born already had a little girl.
+She would come on visits and try to play quietly, but it’s hard for a toddler to do that.
 A stay in the hospital is hard on all family members, especially older siblings.
-If she can bless one of those little girls, I’m a happy camper!
+If this mermaid can bless one of those little girls, I’m a happy camper!

 Click bellow for some great crochet patterns from Craftsy

 I’m super excited about this latest partnership I’ve made!
 I am now a proud Beyond Beanie Brand Ambassador!
 A couple weeks ago, someone contacted to see if I wanted to become a brand ambassador for BeyondBeanie.
 Honestly, I’d never heard of them or their mission before.
 I was intrigued though.
 After looking into it some more, I fell in love with their concept!
 All their products are handmade by Bolivian artists; each artist signs their work and receives a fair wage for what they’ve created!

 This post may contain affiliate links.
 Through no extra cost to you, I may receive a small commission.
 You can read my full disclosure statement for more information.

 As if that wasn’t enough, each purchase made goes to helping kids in Bolivia!
 Is that not the coolest thing ever?!?

 After reading all this, I was totally onboard with being a brand ambassador for them!
 Not only are they providing jobs and fair wages for women, they are also helping children at the same time!